An authentic ” Mexican ceviche de pescado ” recipe, made with fresh wild caught marlin, tomatoes and crunchy cucumber.

 The only thing I left out from the chef’s Mexican ceviche recipe was the pineapple.
 The chef added about a cup of diced fresh pineapple in the mix, so If you wanna go all the way Mexican style throw some of that in there as well.

-But today is all about this Mexican ceviche recipe that pretty much takes the cake, If you have fresh seafood available.
+Today is all about this Mexican ceviche that takes the cake, If you have fresh seafood available.

 The recipe suggests you refrigerate the ceviche for a couple of hours to marinade in the lime juice.
 However, because we had such a fresh amazing fish to work with, we simply tossed the ceviche together and enjoyed it right then and there, sashimi style.
 No marinading needed when you deal with perfection.